MicrosoftDocs/defender-docs/defender-office-365/anti-phishing-policies-about.md

 - [Configure anti-phishing policies in Microsoft Defender for Office 365](anti-phishing-policies-mdo-configure.md)

 The rest of this article describes the settings that are available in anti-phishing policies in EOP and Defender for Office 365.

+> [!TIP]
+> As a companion to this article, we recommend using the [Microsoft Defender for Endpoint automated setup guide](https://go.microsoft.com/fwlink/p/?linkid=2268088) when signed in to the Microsoft 365 admin center.
+This guide customizes your experience based on your environment.
+To review best practices without signing in and activating automated setup features, go to the [Microsoft 365 setup guide](https://go.microsoft.com/fwlink/p/?linkid=2268087).

 ## Common policy settings